 The Takeaway

 There are many types of mortgage lenders to choose from.
-Your financial situation and goals will help you pick the mortgage lender that offers terms that fit your budget.
+Understanding your financial situation and goals will help you pick a mortgage lender that offers terms that fit your budget.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.